Peter Malnati betting profile: Sony Open in Hawaii - PGA TOUR

 Malnati's recent performances

-- The player has no recorded finishes in his last 10 appearances.
+- Malnati has finished in the top 20 once over his last ten appearances.

+- He had his best finish at the ISCO Championship, where he finished tied for 14th with a score of 3-under.

 - Malnati has an average of -0.971 Strokes Gained: Off-the-Tee in his past five tournaments.